-NOW has blocked me on Facebook.
+National NOW has blocked me on its Facebook page.
 I wrote comments based on my blog posts.
 All of my blog posts are based on a wide variety of evidence.
-Much of the evidence comes from NOW’s website, emails from NOW President Terry O’Neill, and emails from NOW staff members.
-No hostile language, no slurs, no profanity.
+Much of the evidence comes from National NOW’s website, emails and posts from NOW presidents, and emails from NOW staff members.
+I use no hostile language, no slurs, no profanity.
 I do use the phrase “glory addicts” in reference to NOW leaders.
 I also use “glory addiction”, “glory fixes”, and “a dedicated network of glory addicts”.
 Dr. Marsha Vanderford (Doyle) identified the glory needs of pro-choice leaders in her 1982 dissertation.

-Feminist leaders have been silencing women for decades. bell hooks, Gloria Steinem, Urvashi Vaid, and Naomi Wolf got together for a conversation that was published in Ms. magazine in 1993.
-The discussion included why women choose not ta call themselves feminists.
+Feminist leaders have been silencing women for decades. bell hooks, Gloria Steinem, Urvashi Vaid, and Naomi Wolf got together for a conversation that was published in Ms. Magazine in 1993.
+The discussion included why women choose not to call themselves feminists.
 Did these four feminist leaders working for women’s equality ask women who choose not to call themselves feminist to speak for themselves?
 Of course not!
 The four feminist leaders silenced millions of women by speaking for them without first requesting permission to speak for them.

 Imagine a group of women who choose not to call themselves feminists getting together for a conversation to be published in a magazine about why some women call themselves feminists.
 Would hooks, Steinem, Vaid, Wolf, or Ms. Magazine agree with nonfeminist women denying them the opportunity to speak for themselves?
 Of course not!
 Would hooks, Steinem, Vaid, Wolf, or Ms. Magazine agree that nonfeminist women had the right to speak for feminist women without their permission?
 Of course not!

 My feminist leader blog posts provide evidence that feminist leaders still create glory for themselves while relegating supporters to “secondary importance”.
 Dr. Vanderford used the words “relegated” and “secondary importance” in her dissertation.
-NOW leaders even relegated two of their supporters to secondary importance.
-The supporters responded to my last two comments on NOW’s Facebook page with comments supporting NOW.
-NOW leaders silenced the supporters by removing their comments along with my comments.
-Instead of creating equality, NOW leaders treat other women the same way patriarchal men treat women:
+Eoin Harnett of University College Cork in Ireland used the same “secondary importance” phrase: